 - Decoration pieces

-CNC machining material selection is not just limited to hard materials.
-Even softer substances like foam are a great material for CNC machining in industrial applications.
-This includes both rigid foams and carving foams.
-Some common applications of CNC foam machining are:
+CNC machining material selection is not limited to hard materials.
+Even softer substances like rigid and carving foams are excellent materials for CNC machining in industrial applications.

 - Packaging elements